 Courses already applied toward other degree requirements (e.g., major or general education) may not be applied toward the minor.
 At least 9 credits must be earned in upper-level courses (numbered 300 or above).
 Prerequisites apply to all courses.

-For a listing of all the requirements for the bachelor's degree, students should refer to their major requirements listing and the overall degree requirements outlined on pages 72-76.
+For a listing of all the requirements for the bachelor's degree, students should refer to their major and pages 64-67.

-Students may seek an academic major in Computer and Information Science.
+Students may seek an academic major in computer and information science.

 Major in Computer and Information Science